Ever notice those black and white, speckled little moths fluttering around your guava tree? Chances are, you have guava moths.

 Some farmers have had success using a mesh to cover trees such as feijoas immediately after they start flowering.

-This home remedy protects the fruits from all kinds of pests.
+This home remedy protects the fruits from pests of all kinds.
 However, use a lightweight mesh that still allows sunlight and airflow.

 Drape the mesh over the canopy of the tree, fastening it around the base of the trunk to keep it in place.
-Also, make sure there are no gaps or tears in the mesh where insects can enter.
+Also, make sure there are no gaps or tears in the mesh that would allow insects to enter.

 6. Chickens